Are physiotherapists reliable proxies for the recognition of pain in individuals with cerebral palsy? A cross sectional study

 Gunnar Hägglund

-• [38] Executive functioning in children with unilateral cerebral palsy: protocol for a cross-sectional study
+• [39] Development of fluid intelligence in children and adolescents with cerebral palsy: A cross-sectional study

 • [40] Is functional mobility associated with quality of sitting in cerebral palsy?
 A cross-sectional study